 Fishing Rod Replacement Programs:

 Shimano offers a replacement program they call Shimano Express.
 The details include 50% off MSRP and free shipping in the US.
 You may have to return the broken rod in the tube that your new one is shipped.
-Canadians may have to pay for shipping but that’s common.
+Canadians may have to pay for shipping, but that’s a common theme.

-Shakespeare says they will offer a discounted replacement if your rod doesn’t qualify for warranty but does not go into detail.
+Shakespeare says they will offer a discounted replacement if your rod doesn’t qualify for warranty but their website doesn’t go into detail.

 One Three Fishing:

 One Three Fishing has an Oops Replacement program, it only covers certain rod series and prices are available on their website.
 You will have to send your broken rod back and shipping is not included.

 Similar to Shakespeare, Berkley will offer a discounted replacement but that is determined on a case by case basis.

 Daiwa offers a replacement at a discount but you have to send the rod in for inspection first.